 Mushrooms can be cooked in a variety of ways or used plain in a hot sauce.
 This alters or enhances the flavor, consistency, and appearance of the mushrooms and can be used to accentuate the flavor profile within a hot sauce.

 There are over 10,000 varieties of mushrooms but only 614 that are edible.
 Out of those numbers, there is only a handful that is used in hot sauce recipes.
 That is because there are only about 20 varieties that have a recognizable and desirable flavor.
-Of these the porcini, shitake, cremini, and lion’s mane variety are found in various hot sauces.
+Of these the porcini, shitake, cremini, and lion’s mane variety are the only ones typically found in various hot sauces.
 Each of these mushroom varieties can cost as much as $30 per pound except for shitake which is about $20 per pound.

 A portabella mushroom is probably one of the better-known and more accessible mushrooms available.
 There are known for their deep flavor and dark brown color.
 Often compared to having a steak-like flavor and appearance.
 Their deep umami flavor develops even further if they are cooked.